firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-10-29-pendants-of-precariousness.md

 When the smuggler comes to get you, Gatl, I place the shark tooth in my knuckles.
 I cock my arm and release a swipe.
 His hands fly to his eyes.

-We dash away, in long strides until we reach the smuggler’s canoe.
+We dash away in long strides until we reach the smuggler’s canoe.
 Then, we sail starlit skies to the safety of the vast unknown.